Kevin-KD/PHC-Undervolt-Replacement/README.md

 CPU doesn't respond to any voltage register lower than 11.
 ### Step 4: modify the script
+The example in script.sh has 5 thresholds and 6 frequency+voltage combinations.

+If your CPU has more combinations, modify the script accordingly.

+Modify the frequency and voltage in the if statements to your own value.

+If your CPU has multiple frequencies that are stable at the same voltage like mine, you can simplify the if statement to use only the highest frequency at that voltage.

+The power and heat is mostly related to voltage, not frequency.

+The default sleep time of 0.25 second results in 1% CPU utilization on 0.8 GHz T9500.

+Decrease that value can reduce transition time between frequencies but at the cost of higher overhead.
 ### Step 5: add script to root crontab

 ## TODO